 * Rebutting the Canonical Whale Evolution Story: Real Science Radio host Bob Enyart begins a comprehensive series of interviews with filmmaker Carl Werner.
 Dr. Werner's videotaped interviews with the discoverers of the "walking whales" have caused museums around the world to change their fossil exhibits.
 Dr. Werner reports on one of the most fascinating chapters in the history of science.
 For the imagined whale-like features of creatures like Pakicetus, Ambulocetus, and Rodhocetus, one by one, are being falsified.
 Their "whale features" are being withdrawn by "whale evolution experts" and even by the discoverers.
-Two guys, from the same office, working just feet apart from each other, a teacher and his graduate student, Philip Gingerich and his former student Hans Thewissen, were responsible for most of the now-failing whale story.
+Two guys, from the same office, working just feet apart from each other, a teacher and his graduate student, Philip Gingerich and his student Hans Thewissen, were responsible for most of the now-failing whale story.

 * RSR's List of Whale Evolution Problems: For the list itself, see below.